Sage-Bionetworks-Workflows/eks-stack/README.md

 For our use cases we will typically be creating an [Application Specification](https://argo-cd.readthedocs.io/en/stable/user-guide/application-specification/) which defines a number of pointers and configuration elements for ArgoCD to deploy to the Kubernetes cluster.
-In addition we are taking advantage of [Multiple Sources for an Application](https://argo-cd.readthedocs.io/en/stable/user-guide/multiple_sources/) to install public helm charts with out custom `values.yaml` files without the need to create our own helm chart and host it in our repository.
+In addition we are taking advantage of [Multiple Sources for an Application](https://argo-cd.readthedocs.io/en/stable/user-guide/multiple_sources/) to install public helm charts with our custom `values.yaml` files without the need to create our own helm chart and host it in our repository.
 See the following [readme for a real example](./modules/apache-airflow/README.md) we are using for deploying out `Apache Airflow` instance.